 Be Sure to Have Time to Focus on You

-Another piece of marriage of advice for young wives is finding time to focus on yourself.
+Another piece of marriage advice for young wives is finding time to focus on yourself.
 It’s so important to know that even though you are married, this does not mean you

 It’s okay and even necessary to treat yourself.
 Go shopping and buy some new clothes, dye your hair, or go to the gym and work out.
 Taking care of yourself will not only build confidence in yourself, but your husband will appreciate that his gorgeous wife practices self-care.

 Being married does mean that it is no longer about you.
-Yes, you are now a partnership, but don’t think that you need to dedicate all your energy and attention to only your husband.
+Yes, you are now a partnership, but don’t think that you need to dedicate all your time and energy to only your husband.
 If anything, this will eventually begin to bother him.
 You start becoming too clingy and needy, and you could end up over-giving.
 It may even get to the point where he is so annoyed by it, and his love begins to fade.
 Another attraction killer.
 Yikes!
 Need I even say that this is yet another path down a particular road?

 You need to find a healthy balance where you think about the other person and consider their thoughts and feelings, but also know that you are important, too!
-When you take care of you, love yourself, and see that you are valuable and thrive in your feminine energy, you will be able to focus on taking care of your home, family, and husband.
+When you take care of you, love yourself, and see that you are valuable and thrive in your femininity, you will be able to focus on taking care of your home, family, and husband.

 Go On Date Nights